optskug/docs/README.md

 -  [Renewed interest from newer driving models being available re-raises the question of merging in support for TSK vehicles into Frogpilot. anrum, the original first porter to Frogpilot reappears.
 Since the original port, there has sporadic been semi-one-off Sienna and Rav4 fingerprints but nothing unified or upstreamed and numerous disparent HEADs.
 (FP Discord)]()
 -  [Work continues on the Frogpilot TSK support upstreaming.](https://discord.com/channels/1137853399715549214/1137905508217540699/1287467639559422023)
 * comma Discord Sept 25 Developer Meeting notes
-  * Jason Young (jyoung8607), a prominent openpilot contributor and VW openpilot saint, is wanting to work on moving forward Willem's RAV4 Prime work to be rebased atop current comma openpilot with Willem's guidance (pd0wm).
+  * Jason Young (jyoung8607), a prominent non-comma.ai openpilot contributor and VW openpilot saint, is wanting to work on moving forward Willem's RAV4 Prime work to be rebased atop current comma openpilot with Willem's guidance (pd0wm) while he is visiting comma.ai's office in San Diego on vacation.
   * Approved goal by Adeeb is to have release comma openpilot be able to work with the RAV4 Prime *if* the key is provided by the user.
   * SecOC Key extraction is outside of the scope of this work though and will not be included.
 In other words, plug-and-play is not to be expected.
 The are open to seeing if/any UI or workflow might come from the community on this.
 * Jason opens a new draft pull request superceding Willem's pull request: https://github.com/commaai/openpilot/pull/33654